mainkoon81/Study-V003-MCMC-Python-R/README.md

      - 2> test for **independence** between different factors(row, col)??

  - **A disadvantage of the Chi-squared test** is that it requires a `sufficient sample size` in order for the chi-square approximation to be valid.
 When `cell_counts` are low (below 5), asymptotic properties do not hold well.
 Therefore, a simple Chi-squred test may report an **invalid p-value** which would increase a **Type-I, II error** rate.
- - Monte-Carlo Method can solve this issue.
+## Here, Monte-Carlo Method can solve this issue.
    - **Simulating contingency tables**: This function below takes some characteristics of contingency table and generates lots of contingency tables, creating a distribution of those tables.
 Then we can use it to calculate the Chi-squred statistics.
    - Here, `r2dtable(n, r, c)` refers **Random 2-way Tables with Given Marginals**  where
      - `n`: giving the **number of tables** to be drawn.